jalalmostafa/clox/README.md

 cmake --build .
 ```

-In order to execute clox, check `/bin` folder in project directory for binaries.
+In order to execute clox, check `bin` folder in project directory for binaries.

 ## Download